Education news. In context.

 Work with Us

-Tennessee charter school bill squeaks out of key legislative committee
+Tennessee charter school bill advances in two key legislative committees

 Charter school bill won’t bypass local school boards after all, says legislative leader